Emergent inabilities? Inverse scaling over the course of pretraining: Introduction

-We test how well 7 of the Pythia \citep{biderman_2023_PythiaSuiteAnalyzing} suite of language models perform at the 4 winning tasks from the first round of the Inverse Scaling Challenge \citep{mckenzie2022round1} over the course of training.
+We test how well the 8 models of the Pythia \citep{biderman_2023_PythiaSuiteAnalyzing} suite perform at 12 tasks over the course of training.
+These tasks are the 10 multiple-choice tasks that won the Inverse Scaling Challenge \citep{mckenzie2022round1}, plus the two multiple-choice versions of the TruthfulQA benchmark, on which language models have also been found to show inverse scaling \citep{lin_2022_TruthfulQAMeasuringHow}.
 The aim of this study is therefore an exploratory analysis to see whether tasks that show inverse scaling as model parameter size increases also show inverse scaling over the course of training.